LEGAL STRUCTURE OF AGRICULTURAL ENTERPRISES

 For more information on the Consultation Webinar:

-As of March 2023, the Working Group is composed of the following expert members:
+As of August 2024, the Working Group is composed of the following expert members:

-• Virgilio de Los Reyes, Dean, De La Salle University (The Philippines)
+• Virgilio De Los Reyes, Dean, De La Salle University (The Philippines)

 • Matteo Ferrari, Professor, University of Trento (Italy)